ingenii-solutions/azure-data-platform-data-engineering-example/docs/user/New_Data_Source.md

 ## Creating a new pipeline to get data

-Once you've decided what data you want to pull into the platform the first step is to get it into your Azure cloud environment.
-The goal of this step is to get files (.csv, .json) into the `raw` container of the data lake so that they can be ingested.
+The first step to pull data into the platform is to get files (.csv, .json) uploaded into the `raw` container of your data lake.
 The files need to be added to the folder path `<data provider name>/<table name>`, where each file has a unique name within this folder.
 More details about why this is crucial is covered in the `Understanding and ingesting into the platform` section.

 If you already have a system for getting the files into the right place, then once you've got it set up you can move to the next section.
-However, if you need a pipeline to obtain the data, then you may be able to use the Azure Data Factory Generator.
-The steps to add or update a data source are in the [Pipeline Generation](./pipeline_generation.md) documentation.
+However, if you need a pipeline to obtain the data, then you may be able to use the [Azure Data Factory Generator](https://github.com/ingenii-solutions/azure-data-factory-generator).
+The steps to add or update a data source are in the [Pipeline Generation](./Pipeline_Generation.md) documentation.

 ## Pre-processing the raw data

-Currently, the data platform can only ingest files in a few forms, and it's likely that the raw data you receive from your data file needs to be changed to match these forms.
-If this is the case, then the pre-processing step is where you can add python code which the data pipeline will run against your files before they are ingested into the platform.
-Full details about how this works and how you can add your code can be found in the [Pre-Processing](./pre_process.md) documentation.
+Currently, the data platform can only ingest files in a few forms, and it's likely that the raw data you receive from your data file needs to be changed to match.
+In the pre-processing step is where you can add python code which the data pipeline will run against your files before they are ingested into the platform.
+Full details about how this works and how you can add your code can be found in the [Pre-Processing](./Pre-Process.md) documentation.

 ## Understanding and ingesting into the platform

-The final section that needs to be configured is setting definitions so that the platform can both read the source files and set the properties of the tables in the Databricks environment.
+The final section that needs to be configured is the metadata so that the platform can both read the source files and create the overall tables in the Databricks environment.
 Full details can be found in the [Understanding and Ingesting Data](./Understanding_and_Ingesting_Data.md) documentation.